-The intimate time and spatial association of Casino Suite age rocks with Cu-Au-Mo mineralization makes these drainages prime targets for follow-up work.
+The intimate time and spatial association of Casino Suite age rocks with Cu-Au-Mo mineralization is apparent makes these drainages prime targets for follow-up work.
 The small volume Casino Suite intrusive rocks are almost always associated with at least some degree of mineralization all across the Yukon, e.g., Casino, Cash, Tad/Toro, Nucleus-Revenue, Klaza.
-Therefore, the discovery of Casino Suite age zircons in samples within this project is very significant and could lead to the discovery of Casino Suite intrusions in the area that may host associated Cu-Au-Mo mineralization, using a new method that has the potential to detect buried, blind, or deeply oxidized deposits.
+Therefore, the discovery of Casino Suite age zircons in samples within this project is very significant and could lead to the discovery of Casino Suite intrusions in the area that may host associated Cu-Au-Mo mineralization.
 The increasing recognition of Prospector Mtn age mineralization in the Klaza district is also encouraging.